apache/datafusion-site/_posts/2024-07-20-datafusion-comet-0.1.0.md

 - Fully support Spark version 4.0.0
 - Support more Spark operators and expressions
   - We would like to support many more expressions natively in Comet, and this is a great place to start contributing.
-The contributors' guide has a section covering adding support for new expressions.
+The contributors' guide has a section covering [adding support for new expressions].
 - Move more Spark expressions into the [datafusion-comet-spark-expr] crate.
 Although the main focus of the Comet project is to provide an accelerator for Apache Spark, we also publish a standalone crate containing Spark-compatible expressions that can be used by any project using DataFusion, without adding any dependencies